EUCLID-code/EUCLID-code.github.io/README.md

 The codes and data are publically available on <a href="https://github.com/EUCLID-code/EUCLID-hyperelasticity-bayesian" target="_blank">GitHub</a>.
 The documentation of the Bayesian-EUCLID code and an example can be found <a href="https://EUCLID-code.github.io/EUCLID-hyperelasticity-bayesian/mkdocs/site" target="_blank">here</a>.

+### Neural networks

+In Ref.
+8, we demonstrate the use of neural networks for learning the hidden material models from full-field displacement and global reaction force data.
+By using an Input Convex Neural Network (ICNN) and a physics guided training protocol, we ensure that the learned strain-stress relation fulfills multiple physical constraints.
+Moreover, we present the capability of our ICNN-based material model to learn the hidden fiber angle arrangments of anisotropic hyperelastic materials.
+The codes and data are publically available on <a href="https://github.com/EUCLID-code/EUCLID-hyperelasticity-NN" target="_blank">GitHub</a> (see Ref.
+8.).
+The documentation of the NN-EUCLID code and an example can be found <a href="https://EUCLID-code.github.io/EUCLID-hyperelasticity-NN/mkdocs/site" target="_blank">here</a>.

 ## Elasto-Plasticity
 In Ref.
 4., EUCLID was for the first time applied to discover path-dependent material behavior, i.e., elasto-plastic material models.
 In this application of EUCLID, the full-field displacement and global reaction force data are used to discover plastic yield surfaces and hardening laws as closed-form mathematical formulas (see Animation 1).